Kartoshnikov/MovieDB/README.md

     cd MovieDB

-3. Build and start stack:
+3. Build and start containers at one fell swoop:

     docker-compose up -d